VCityTeam/UD-SV/Doc/Devel/Needs/Need003.md

 * [Need007](Need007.md) : guided tour, between spatiotemporal points of interest, which the user can enter/leave/return to at will
 * [Need008](Need008.md) : ability to display the historical uncertainty of the 3d reconstruction
 * [Need009](Need009.md) : ability to use texture in the 3d scene
+* [Need010](Need010.md) : multiple representations of the city (allow override of generic behavior/geometry for the guided tour)

 ### Beneficiary role: ?